Breadcrumb

 - As a CLAS BA or BS degree-seeking student, you need to work with your major and minor faculty advisors to plan out major coursework.

-- Review your CORE and CLAS Requirements with your assigned CLAS Academic Advisor.
+- Review your CORE Requirements and CLAS Requirements with your assigned CLAS Academic Advisor.

 - Contact CLAS Advising, CLAS.Advising@UCDenver.edu, 303-315-7100, with questions.

-- If you are completing your degree requirements in Spring 2025, in November you will need to apply for graduation in UCDAccess: In UCDAccess, find your "Student Center,” select “Academics," then select "Apply for graduation." --- Spring 2025 Graduation application opens in the first week of November.
+- If you are completing your degree requirements in Spring 2025, you must apply for graduation in UCDAccess: In UCDAccess, find your "Student Center,” select “Academics," then select "Apply for graduation." --- Apply before classes start for your final semester.

 - Prepare to earn your best grades with Success Strategies.